Cybersix (TV series): Production

 Each episode had a production budget of US$360,000.
-The series was cancelled after the first season due to low ratings outside of Canada and conflicts with the studio, most notably TMS Entertainment focusing on its own productions rather than outsourcing animation to other studios, because by the early 2000s, TMS no longer supplied animation services to western studios due to increasingly demanding costs.
+The series was cancelled after the first season due to conflicts with the studio.

 Episodes

-Home video release
+Home media

-The series was released in English on DVD in North America by Discotek Media on 26 August 2014.
+The series was released in English on DVD by Discotek Media in North America on 26 August 2014.
 The box set features commentary by Cathy Weseluck and Brady Hartel on episodes 1 and 13, liner notes on episodes 4 and 11, textless opening and ending animations, and the television pilot.
+The series was released on Blu-ray by Discotek Media on 31 October 2023.